wossname/woss.name/source/articles/journalling-with-day-one-2-0.html.md

 universal, so it works great on the iPhone and the iPad, including the new iPad Pro with the latest version!).
 Entries are timestamped, and you can navigate to old entries through a calendar.
-You can tag entries, and later search for entries with particular tags.
-(I have to confess I’m not terribly good at tagging things.
-It’s difficult to predict how you’ll want to find something ahead of time.
-I’d rather just rely on good full-text search.)
+You can tag entries, and later search for entries with particular tags[^1].
 It also captures other contextual data around the time you create the post, including your location, your current activity (which is more relevant if you’re walking around with your iPhone), and the current weather conditions.
 I have a real